kanidm/kanidm/kanidm_book/src/installing_client_tools.md

     zypper ref
     zypper in kanidm-clients

+### MacOS - Brew

+[Homebrew](https://brew.sh/) allows addition of third party repositories for installing tools.
+On MacOS you can use this to install the Kanidm tools.

+    brew tap kanidm/kanidm
+    brew install kanidm

 ### Fedora / Centos Stream

+{{#template
+    templates/kani-warning.md
+    imagepath=images
+    title=Take Note!
+    text=Kanidm frequently uses new Rust versions and features, however Fedora and Centos frequently are behind in Rust releases.
+As a result, they may not always have the latest Kanidm versions available.
+}}

 Fedora has limited support through the development repository.
 You need to add the repository metadata into the correct directory: